tloen/tloen.github.io/_posts/2022-12-08-ineffable.md

 and many questions in life deal with the practical details of attaining the two:

 - Does one best acquire understanding through study, or through experience?
 Are certain forms of understanding more conducive to one or the other?
 - Is understanding a fluid thing that evolves, or a fixed thing that accumulates?
-That is, should we free ourselves from attachments, or should we cultivate them?
+That is, should we free ourselves from constraints, or should we cultivate them?
 - What ends are considered enlightened, and what ends are considered petty?
 That is, where ought one to draw the line between tranquility and apathy?
 - _etc. etc. etc._